nbuesing/kafka-101/README.md

         --topic ${topic}
     ```

+## Avro

+  * This is out of scope for current provided content.

-* Useful command line options to produce and consume Avro based messages to a given topic
+### Useful command line options to produce and consume Avro based messages to a given topic

   * Produce